-Hearing impairment in dogs is due to damage and death of the hair cells of the inner ear.
+Hearing loss in dogs is due to damage and death of the hair cells of the inner ear.
 These cells pick up sound vibrations, generate a nerve impulse, and send it to the brain for interpretation.
 In people, we can sometimes blame loud noises for cell death.
 In dogs, we point at genetics or think of it as a consequence of aging.
 The loss is gradual, degrading slowly over several years.

 When clients bring their dogs to me for a hearing problem, they often insist their dog has lost hearing overnight.
 Sometimes they think something is blocking the ear canal.
 I’ve looked in many ears, and I have yet to see a deafness-causing blockage.
 Just as in people, this is not a sudden loss, but rather a slow process.

-Owners often miss the first stages of age-related hearing loss because dogs rarely give us clues.
+Owners often miss the first stages of age-related dog hearing loss because dogs rarely give us clues.
 Also, in many cases, they lose particular frequencies first, which may make it hard to determine if their hearing is slipping.
 For example, a dog might hear the bass of a man’s voice but not a higher-pitched female voice.

 It’s common for dogs to lose hearing more dramatically in one ear than another at first.
 When this happens, you might notice confusion after you call them.
-They’re not able to figure out where you are because the ears are not working together to pinpoint the source of the sound.
+They’re not able to figure out where you are because their ears are not working together to pinpoint the source of the sound.

 What Owners Can Do